 With a $70,000 grant from FRAXA Research Foundation from 1999-2001, Dr. Robert Darnell and his team at Rockefeller University made significant contributions towards understanding how FMRP functions and how the brain is affected without it.
 Results published.

 Final Project Report: Workings of brain protein suggest therapies for inherited intellectual disability, autism

-A report in the July 22nd issue of the journal Cell, published by Cell Press, defines a set of messenger RNA (mRNA) molecules that the fragile-X mental retardation protein (FMRP) binds in the brains of mice.
+A report in the July 22nd issue of the journal Cell, published by Cell Press, defines a set of messenger RNA (mRNA) molecules that the Fragile X protein FMRP binds in the brains of mice.
 Many of these mRNAs encode proteins that function at neurons’ connection points.
 When properly bound, FMRP prevents the translation of these mRNAs into proteins until the time is right.

 “The power comes from taking two diseases with similar symptoms and looking at what is in common,” added Jennifer Darnell, also at The Rockefeller University.
 Of the almost 850 identified targets of FMRP, she explained, it is likely only a much smaller subset has a real impact on health or disease.